Origami Cranes in Blue

 Threads, steel rods, monofilament, black lights, ocean light, and sound effect

-This installation “Origami Cranes in Blue” was inspired by my condition as a sojourner overlaid with my experiences from recent trips to Japan to see my mother who has been ill.
+This installation “Origami Cranes in Blue” was inspired by my condition as a sojourner overlaid with my experiences from recent trips to Japan to see my mother who was ill.
 The origami crane represents my original cultural background, and the status as a sojourner traveling and searching for a home.
 Origami also reminds me of the memories of my mother making origami pieces for me when I was a child.
 The material of the thread often represents a notion of “relationship” and “connectivity” in my visual language.
 I am expressing my relationship with people, time, and place and asking a question that is personal to me, “what makes a home?” or “Where is the place to fully call home?”

 The cranes glow even in the dark space because of the existence of lights.
 It reminds me that a sojourner has hope even in the current uncertainty of the place.